-The Skyhook Foundation’s mission is to “Give Kids a Shot That Can’t be Blocked” by bringing educational opportunities into under-served communities through innovative literacy programs.
+The Skyhook Foundation’s mission is to “Give Kids a Shot that Can’t be Blocked” by bringing educational STEM opportunities to underserved communities.

 Kareem Abdul-Jabbar is considered by many fans and sportswriters to be the greatest basketball player of all time.
 The 7-foot-2 Hall of Fame center, famous for his indefensible skyhook, also dominated the NBA for 20 years.
 He not only captured the NBA’s MVP six times, was a 19-time All-Star, and set the NBA all-time records in nine categories.
 Today he remains the NBA’s All-Time Leading Scorer, with 38,387 points — a record that may never be broken.

 But as Kareem himself says, “I can do more than stuff a ball through a hoop; my greatest asset is my mind.”
 And indeed he can.